MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 - Environments where you can't synchronize password hashes, or where users exclusively sign in using smart cards and don't know their password.
 - Hybrid scenarios that require access to on-premises domains.

-There are three possible directions when you create a trust in Domain Services:
+You can choose from three possible directions when you create a trust in Domain Services:

-- **Two-way**: This is a bidirectional trust that allows users in both the managed domain and the on-premises domain to access resources in either domain.
+- **Two-way**: Allows users in both the managed domain and the on-premises domain to access resources in either domain.
-- **One-way outgoing**: This option allows users in the on-premises domain to access resources in the managed domain, but not vice versa.
+- **One-way outgoing**: Allows users in the on-premises domain to access resources in the managed domain, but not vice versa.
-- **One-way incoming**: This is option allows users in the managed domain to access resources in the on-premises domain.
+- **One-way incoming**: Allows users in the managed domain to access resources in the on-premises domain.

 ![Diagram of forest trust from Domain Services to on-premises AD DS](./media/tutorial-create-forest-trust/forest-trust-relationship.png)